RhetTbull/osxphotos/README.md

 Returns the universally unique identifier (uuid) of the photo.
 This is how Photos keeps track of individual photos within the database.

 #### `filename()`
-Returns the filename of the photo on disk
+Returns the current filename of the photo on disk.
+See also `original_filename()`

 #### `original_filename()`
 Returns the original filename of the photo when it was imported to Photos.
-Photos 5.0+ renames the photo when it adds the file to the library using UUID.
-For Photos 4.0 and below, filename() == original_filename()
+Note: Photos 5.0+ renames the photo when it adds the file to the library using UUID.
+See also `filename()`

 #### `date()`
 Returns the date of the photo as a datetime.datetime object